cccaballero/manolo_bot/README.md

 `GOOGLE_API_MODEL`: LLM to use for Google API; if not provided, the default model will be used.

+#### Enabling Agent Mode

+`AGENT_MODE`: Enable agent mode (True, False).
+Default is False.
+When agent mode is enabled, the bot will use agentic capabilities.

 #### Enabling image Generation with Stable Diffusion

 `WEBUI_SD_API_URL`: you can define a Stable Diffusion Web UI API URL for image generation.
 If this option is enabled the bot will answer image generation requests using Stable Diffusion generated images.